ROCm/rocm-examples/Libraries/hipSOLVER/sygvj/README.md

     - `S` (single-precision real: `float`)
     - `D` (double-precision real: `double`)

+    For single- and double-precision complex values, the function `hipsolver[CZ]hegvj(...)` is available in hipSOLVER.

     In this example, a double-precision real input matrix pair is used, in which case the function accepts the following parameters:
     - `hipsolverHandle_t handle`
     - `hipsolverEigType_t itype`: Specifies the type of eigensystem problem, see [above](#description).
     - `hipsolverEigMode_t jobz`: Specifies whether the eigenvectors should also be calculated besides the eigenvalues.
 The following values are accepted:
         - `HIPSOLVER_EIG_MODE_NOVECTOR`: Calculate the eigenvalues only.
         - `HIPSOLVER_EIG_MODE_VECTOR`: Calculate both the eigenvalues and the eigenvectors.
-The eigenvectors are calculated by a divide and conquer algorithm and are written to the memory location specified by `*A`.
+The eigenvectors are calculated using the Jacobi method and written to the memory location specified by `*A`.
     - `hipSolverFillMode_t uplo`: Specifies whether the upper or lower triangle of the symmetric matrix is stored.
 The following values are accepted:
         - `HIPSOLVER_FILL_MODE_UPPER`: The provided `*A` pointer points to the upper triangle matrix data.
         - `HIPSOLVER_FILL_MODE_LOWER`: The provided `*A` pointer points to the lower triangle matrix data.